formicant/soldering-iron/README.md

 Both rising and falling edges of the pulses must be synchronized with the moments when the 50 Hz AC power voltage crosses zero.
 This is possible thanks to a special circuit generating a sync pulse each time the power voltage crosses zero (falling edge).

-The PWM level is controlled by either of the two 10-positional switches (switch1 and switch2).
-A two-positional switch (switch3) defines which of the two is currently used.
-This allows quick switching between two temperature modes (passive (sw1) and active (sw2)).
+The PWM level is controlled by either of the two 10-positional switches (switch1 for passive mode and switch2 for active mode).
+The button switches between the two modes.

 Each 10-position switch has 5 pins: a ground pin and 4 binary bits (1, 2, 4, 8) representing the switch's position (0 to 9) in binary.